-- a) Attends all meetings of the Board and keeps a record of its proceedings and records, by name, those in attendance; - b) Prepares minutes of the meetings of the Board, obtains approval of the minutes by the Board at the next meeting, signs the minutes to signify their official standing and forwards copies of the minutes to each Board of Education Trustee; - c) Provides notice of all meetings of the Board to the public and to all Board Trustees.
-Contacts and communicates with Trustees as required; - d) Sees that the proper legal notices and announcements are published on all specifications and items out on bid, in accordance with state law; - e) Maintains an up-to-date record of Board policies and by-laws; - f) Delivers to, and collects from, the President (or Vice President) such papers for signature as may be necessary; - g) Distributes notices to the public announcing availability of copies of the budget to be presented at the annual District meeting in compliance with the requirements of the State Education Law; - h) Administers oaths of office, as required by Section 10, Public Officers Law; - i) Gives written notice of appointment to persons appointed as inspectors of election; - i) Calls all meetings to order in the absence of the President and Vice President; - k) Assumes other duties customary to the office.
+- a) Attends all meetings of the Board and keeps a record of its proceedings and records, by name, those in attendance; - b) Prepares minutes of the meetings of the Board, obtains approval of the minutes by the Board at the next meeting, signs the minutes to signify their official standing and forwards copies of the minutes to each member of the Board of Education; - c) Sends notices of special meetings to members of the Board; contacts and communicates with members as required; - d) Sees that the proper legal notices and announcements are published on all specifications and items out on bid, in accordance with state law; - e) Maintains an up-to-date record of Board policies and by-laws; - f) Delivers to, and collects from, the President (or Vice President) such papers for signature as may be necessary; - g) Distributes notices to the public announcing availability of copies of the budget to be presented at the annual District meeting in compliance with the requirements of the State Education Law; - h) Administers oaths of office, as required by Section 10, Public Officers Law; - i) Gives written notice of appointment to persons appointed as inspectors of election; - j) Calls all meetings to order in the absence of the President and Vice President; - k) Assumes other duties customary to the office.

-The above duties of the District Clerk are not intended to be complete but should serve as a guide in undertaking the duties of this office.
+The above duties of the District Clerk are not intended to be complete but should serve as a comprehensive guide in undertaking the duties of this office.
 The District Clerk shall perform such other duties as may be assigned from time to time by the Board.